apache/amoro/site/docs/en/engines/flink/flink-get-started.md

 ## Overview
 The Apache Flink engine can process Arctic table data in batch and streaming mode.
-The Flink on Arctic connector provides the ability to read and write to the Arctic data lake while ensuring data consistency, and also provides real-time dimension table association with Arctic data lakes.
+The Flink on Arctic connector provides the ability to read and write to the Arctic data lake while ensuring data consistency.
 To meet the high real-time data requirements of businesses, the Arctic data lake's underlying storage structure is designed with LogStore, which stores the latest changelog or append-only real-time data.

 Arctic integrates the DataStream API and Table API of [Apache Flink](https://flink.apache.org/) to facilitate the use of Flink to read data from Arctic tables or write data to Arctic tables.

 The documents under Arctic Flink directory only apply to Mixed-Format.
 If you are using Iceberg format tables, please refer to the official usage of Iceberg.

 [Iceberg Flink user manual](https://iceberg.apache.org/docs/latest/flink-connector/)

 Flink Connector includes: